 The Division of Inclusion and Community Engagement promotes diversity and inclusion among all constituents of the College and connects and promotes the college's resources to our neighbors through partnerships as well as events, programming, and various learning opportunities.

-Since 2004, Springfield College has hosted the Block Party on the Hill, partnering with Old Hill and Upper Hill Neighborhood Councils, and Wayfinders in hosting this event.
+Block Party on the Hill – Since 2004, Springfield College has hosted the Block Party on the Hill, partnering with Old Hill and Upper Hill Neighborhood Councils, and Wayfinders in hosting this event.
 More than 1,000 neighbors attend the celebration, which was moved to William N. DeBerry Elementary School in 2016.
 Individuals are treated to food, music, dancing, face-painting and summertime fun!
 Information about housing, health, education, and community services are distributed by vendors at our resource fair.

-Summer Youth Employment Program
+Summer Youth Employment Program –

-The Division of Inclusion and Community Engagement participates in and hosts several programs that benefit youth in the Springfield community and beyond.
-For the second year, Springfield College hosted the Girls on the Run of Western Massachusetts 5k Celebration.
-Over winter break, we invited students from nearby elementary schools to a collegiate basketball game, and in spring we hosted the Record Breakers Basketball Clinic for middle school girls interested in basketball as part of our Sports and Social Justice Symposium.
-We also teamed up with MLB PLAY BALL to host an event for local youth.
+Programs for Youth in the Community – The Division of Inclusion and Community Engagement participates in and hosts several programs that benefit youth in the Springfield community and beyond.
+For the third year, Springfield College hosted the Girls on the Run of Western Massachusetts 5k Celebration.
+Over winter break, we invite students from nearby elementary schools to a collegiate basketball game, and in spring 2018 we hosted the Record Breakers Basketball Clinic for middle school girls interested in basketball as part of our Sports and Social Justice Symposium.
+We also team up with MLB PLAY BALL to host events for local youth.